 Through sharing these samples with researchers, the Daisy Tumour Bank provides a resource of biological material to facilitate ethically approved cancer research.
 It is hoped that research will improve understanding and knowledge of cancer, to benefit patients in the future.

-For information for patients, researchers, or to support this resource, please visit the Daisy Tumour Bank webpages or email the Daisy Tumour Bank at email@example.com.
+For further information on makign a donation whilst you are in hospital, please visit the Daisy Tumour Bank webpages or email the Daisy Tumour Bank at firstname.lastname@example.org.

 Donating your body

 We are grateful to those who donate their bodies to us after their death.
 We use donations in this way for teaching medical professionals, and for medical research.

 Bequeathal of bodies is regulated by the Human Tissue Act 2004 and overseen by the Human Tissue Authority.

 In summary, the process for donating your body is as follows:

 - Discuss your intentions with your next-of-kin and/or your executors.